lws803/main/CS2113T_cheats/Definitions.md

 - No more than one invalid input in a test case
 - Use cases can be used for system testing and acceptance testing.

+### Project Management
+1. **Revision Control** - process of managing multiple versions of a piece of information.
+2. **Revision Control Software (RCS)** - software tools that automate the process of Revision Control i.e. managing revisions of software artifacts.
+3. **Revision** - a state of a piece of information at a specific time that is a result of some changes to it.
+4. **Repository** - the database of the history of a directory being tracked by an RCS software `e.g. Git`.
+5. **Commit** - saves a snapshot of the current state of the tracked files in the revision control history.
+6. **Stage** - lets you choose the specific changes to commit
+7. **Tag** - Allows you to tag a specific commit with a easily identifiable name
+8. **Ignore** - RCS which ignore the changes made to these files
+9. **Diff** - Can check what changed between two points in history (i.e. difference between two commits)
+10. **Checkout** - Restores the state of the working directory at a commit in the past
+11. **Remote repo** - Copies of a repo that are hosted on remote computers
+12. **Clone** - allows you to clone a remote repo onto your computer
+13. **Push** - copies the new commits from your local computer to the remote repo
+14. **Pull** - syncs your local repo with the latest changes to the remote repo
+15. **Fork** - creates a remote copy of a remote repo
+16. **Pull Request** - mechanism for contributing code to a remote repo
+17. **Branching** - process of evolving mutiple versions of the software in parallel
+18. **Merge** - process of merging two branches together
+19. **Merge conflicts** - occur when you try to merge two branches that had changed the same part of the code
+20. **Centralized RCS (CRCS)** - uses a central remote repo that is shared by the team.
+21. **Distributed RCS (DRCS)** - allows multiple remote repos and pulling and pushing can be done among them in arbitrary ways.
+22. **Forking workflow** - the 'official' version of the software is kept in a remote repo designated as the 'main repo'.
+All team members fork the main repo and create pull requests from their fork to the main repo.
+23. **Feature Branch workflow** - similar to forking workflow except there are no forks.
+Everyone is pushing/pulling from the same remote repo.
+24. **Centralized workflow** - similar to the feature branch workflow except all changes are done in the master branch.
+25. **Work Breakdown Structure (WBS)** - depicts information about tasks and their details in terms of subtasks.
+26. **Milestone** - the end of a stage which indicates a significant progress.
+27. **Buffer** - time set aside to absorb any unforeseen delays.
+However, do not inflate task estimates to create hidden buffers; have explicit buffers instead
+28. **Issue trackers** - are commonly used to track task assignment and progress.
+29. **GANTT chart** - 2-D bar-chart, drawn as time vs tasks.
+30. **PERT (Programme Evaluation Review Technique) chart** - uses a graphical technique to show the order/sequence of tasks.
+31. **Critical path** - path in which any delay can directly affect the project duration.
+It is important to ensure tasks on the critical path are completed on time.
+32. **Egoless team** - every team member is equal in terms of responsibility and accountability.
+33. **Chief-programmer** - there is a single authoritative figure, the chief programmer.
+34. **Strict-hierarchy** - a strictly defined organization among the team members.
+35. **Software Development Life Cycle (SLDC)** - different stages of software development such as requirements, analysis, design, implementation and testing.
+36. **Sequential Model** - called the waterfall model, models software development as a linear process, in which the project is seen as progressing steadily in one direction through the development stages.

+	- When one stage of the process is completed, it should produce some artifacts to be used in the next stage.
+	- This could be a useful model when the problem statement that is well-understood and stable.
+	- Major problem with this model is that requirements of a real-world project are rarely well-understood at the beginning and keep changing over time.

+37. **Iterative Model** - advocates having several iterations of SDLC.

+	- Each of the iterations produces a new version of the product.
+	- Can take a breadth-first or a depth-first approach to iteration planning.
+Most projects use a mixture of breadth-first and depth-first iterations.

+38. **Breadth first** - an iteration evolves all major components in parallel.
+39. **Depth first** - an iteration focuses on fleshing out only some components.
+40. **Agile model** - Requirements are prioritized based on the needs of the user, are clarified regularly (at times almost on a daily basis) with the entire project team, and are factored into the development schedule as appropriate.
+Two agile processes today are `XP` and `Scrum`
+41. **XP** - Extreme Programming (XP) stresses customer satisfaction.
+Instead of delivering everything you could possibly want on some date far in the future, this process delivers the software you need as you need it.

+##### Consists of:
+- Teamwork
+- Communication, simplicity, feedback, respect, and courage
+- Has a set of simple rules

+42. **Scrum** - process skeleton that contains sets of practices and predefined roles.

+##### Consists of:
+- The Scrum Master, who maintains the processes (typically in lieu of a project manager)
+- The Product Owner, who represents the stakeholders and the business
+- The Team, a cross-functional group who do the actual analysis, design, implementation, testing, etc.
+- Sprints: basic unit of development in Scrum
+- Daily sprint meetings
+- Each sprint results in a potentially deliverable product feature
+- A key principle of Scrum is its recognition that during a project the customers can change their minds about what they want and need

+43. **Unified process** - consists of four phases: inception, elaboration, construction and transition.
+It is a flexible and customizable process model framework rather than a single fixed process.
+44. **Capability Maturity Model Integration (CMMI)** - provides organizations with the essential elements of effective processes, which will improve their performance.

 ### Tools - UML

 1. Class diagrams